 As Cirque du Soleil returns to London with the incredible TOTEM, which explores the ties that bind mankind to other species, as well as his dreams and infinite potential, Healthy Living London’s Lucinda was delighted to join the cast for the premiere at the Royal Albert Hall.
 The show follows the journey of evolution, from our original amphibian state, to the ultimate desire to fly.
 With inspired performances from an international cast, who display breathtaking acts of strength, agility, grace and humour, Lucinda caught up with the Dance captain and ‘queen of the rings’ Virginie Canovas, to find out just what it takes to be a performing artist in one of the world’s greatest circus companies.

 I have been working with Cirque du Soleil for more than 10 years now.
-I was a former gymnast for the French youth National team and I would hear about cirque du soleil when the scout came to competitions, but I didn’t really know what it was until I saw the DVD of Alegria.
-I wanted to be part of the power track act.
-I loved the music, the costumes and the acrobats were just amazing!
+Prior to that I was a gymnast for the French youth National team and I would hear about cirque du soleil when the scout came to competitions, but I didn’t really know what it was until I saw the DVD of Alegria.
+I wanted to be part of the power track act; the music, the costumes and the acrobats were just amazing!
 I told myself that one day I will be part of a show.
-I sent a video to casting in 2008 and flew to Montreal in June to join the general formation for Saltimbanco which was my first show.
+I sent a video to casting in 2008 and flew to Montreal in June to join the general formation for Saltimbanco, which was my first show.

 Each week is different.
 We usually have one training for rings and I have one training on stage for my solo back up straps act.
 Backstage I have two straps training or so.
 It’s hard to tell exactly how many hours I train every week but I would say 4 hours on top of the 9/10 shows we do every week.